salzaverde/cppsimpleuri/README.md

 # cppsimpleuri
 A slim & simple uri parser.

-Since this is my first open source project i'm happy about feedback and PR's in order to improve or extend this little library.

-## Design goals
+## Features
-- clean
-- maintainable
-- extendable
-- tested
-- easy to integrate with cmake
+- Easy to integrate with CMake

-The initial design is based on some requirements from another project.
-It is by no means completebut open to change.
+- Tested using GoogleTest
+- Open to change & extension

 ## Requirements
 - cmake